 Make sure everyone understands their role and responsibilities to the meeting, and set ground rules for participation.
-If you’ve built a meeting plan and structure and communicated the agenda as suggested above, you’ve made great strides towards this.
-And, unless you’re working in a life-or-death environment, it’s likely that everyone can move away from their devices for 60-90 minutes.
+And, unless you’re working in a life-or-death environment, it’s likely that everyone can move away from their devices for the duration of the meeting.
 It’s okay to ask people to put them away, place them on silent and give the meeting participants respectful attention.

 We’ve all been at them – dreadful meetings that use teleconferencing.

 It’s available to everyone with an internet connection and many options are free.
 A recent Harvard Business Review article explains how video conferencing makes team meetings all the more productive.
 If you’ve got team members who need to dial in, make sure it’s through a video conferencing tool.
 When you can see the whites of their eyes, remote participants engage more.

 If you’re stuck with teleconferencing, as the meeting facilitator you need to actively be checking in with connected participants to make sure they are able to contribute to the meeting.
 Here’s a trick I use: I make a list of everyone who’s on the call.
 At the start of the meeting, I tell everyone I will be circling through them for input at regular intervals.
 This keeps people on their toes and makes sure their voices get a place in the meeting.